sczopek/spaceInvadersAtariRl/README.md

 ### Calculating the Receptive Field Size

-The Receptive Field (RF) size indicates the width of the largest feature the CNN can detect.
+The Receptive Field (RF) size indicates the width of the largest feature the CNN policy network can extract.
 The Receptive Field depends on the kernel dimensions for each CNN layer.
 The larger the kernel width, the larger Receptive Field.
 This is also true for the number of CNN layers too.
 The more CNN layers there are, the larger the recpetive field.
-(MaxPooling, a type of downsampling, also influences the Receptive Field size.
-Kernel Stride also influences RF size too.)
+(MaxPooling, a type of downsampling, and Kernel Stride also influences the Receptive Field size.)

 RF Size = 36 Pixels